 This strange world is on the brink of war, and Gregor’s arrival is no accident.
 A prophecy foretells that Gregor has a role to play in the Underland’s uncertain future.
 Gregor wants no part of it though.

 #9.
 Dork Diaries

 Dork Diaries are a humorous children’s book series written and illustrated by Rachel Renée Russell.
 The series, written in a diary format, uses drawings, doodles, and comic strips to chronicle the daily life of Nikki Maxwell (aged 14) in and outside of middle school.

 In the first of the series, Dork Diaries, Nikki is not happy when her father arranges a scholarship for her to attend a private middle school called Westchester Country Day as part of the contract for his bug extermination services.

 Nikki Maxwell has never been popular but now she’s started at a new school, she’s hoping to leave her old dorky ways behind.

 They have enchanted millions of readers for over sixty years, for here is a world where a witch decrees eternal winter; where there are more talking animals than people; and where battles are fought by Centaurs, Giants, and Fauns.

 Over to you!
-What books do your tweens have on their book shelves?
+What book series do your tweens have on their bookshelves?
 What would you recommend?
 We’d love to hear in the comments below.